Tuesday, February 26, 2008

 Introduction

 Part Two of this essay will look at the Neo-Vedanta of Swami Vivekananda in greater detail by way of a direct examination of his writings, specifically those contained in the convenient one volume anthology, Selections from Swami Vivekananda.
-In the first five sections of Part Two, particular attention will be paid to the rhetorical features of Vivekananda's writings.
-The seven sections that follow (which will be posted at a later date) will look at some of the more original aspects of Vivekananda's Neo-Vedanta.
-Part Two will then close with a brief look at Vivekananda's Indian addresses with the hope that they will help put into relief those writings by Vivekananda that were intended for Western audiences.
-Where relevant, Vivekananda's ideas will be related to those of his Neo-Hindu "forerunners," the European philosophy he had been exposed to as a youth, and to the traditional Vedanta and Yoga of classical India.
+The five sections of Part Two will pay particular attention to the rhetorical features of Vivekananda's writings.
+Where relevant, Vivekananda's ideas will be related to those of his Neo-Hindu "forerunners," to the European philosophy he had been exposed to as a youth, and to the traditional Advaita Vedanta and classical Yoga of India.

 Several related themes emerge from a critical reading of Vivekananda.
-Many of these themes reappear in the writings of later scholars of Indian thought, such as T.M.P Mahadevan and Chandradar Sharma, and in the writings of later Neo-Vedantins and perennialists, such as Sarvapella Radhakrishnan, Aurobindo Ghose, Paramahamsa Yogananda, Maharishi Mahesh Yogi, Swami Rama, Adi-Da (Franklin Jones), Georg Feuerstein, and Ken Wilber.
+Many of these themes also appear in the writings of later Neo-Vedantins like Sarvapella Radhakrishnan and Aurobindo Ghose; in the teachings of later yogis who taught in the West such as Paramahamsa Yogananda, Maharishi Mahesh Yogi, and Swami Rama; in self-styled Western gurus like Adi-Da (Franklin Jones); and in the writings of perennialists like Georg Feuerstein and Ken Wilber.

-Some of the more prominent of these themes involve various dichotomies.
-These dichotomies are used toward particular rhetorical effects by Vivekananda.
+Many of these themes involve contrasts between various dichotomies.
+These contrasts are used toward particular rhetorical effects by Vivekananda.

 I. The Guru vs. the Pundit

 One of the more interesting dichotomies put to use by Vivekananda is the contrast between the "Guru" and the "Pundit."
 In his writings, Vivekananda delineates a well marked distinction between the two.
-He associates the Guru, or "true teacher," with the world renouncers of India -- the samnyasins, parivrajakas, bhikshus, shramanas -- while he identifies the Indian pandita as a kind of substandard, corrupt and even false teacher.
+He associates the Guru, or "true teacher," with the world renouncers of India -- the samnyasins, parivrajakas, bhikshus, shramanas -- while he identifies the Indian pandita, the scholar of Sanskrit, as a kind of substandard, corrupt and even false teacher.
 Echoing Rammohan Roy, Vivekananda writes:

 In our country, the imparting of knowledge has always been through men of renunciation.
 Later, the Pandits, by monopolising all knowledge and restricting it to the Tols, have only brought the country to the brink of ruin.
 India had all good prospects as long as Tyagis (men of renunciation) used to impart knowledge....
 From "Conversations."
 Selections, p.
 384.